spotwatchllc/parking-dash/README.md

 ```
 ---
 ### 🚀 Deploying to Vercel
-0. Clean up process of the build and
+0. Clean up process of the build mentioned above
 1. Have someone review your pull request
 2. Ensure you have approval from Faizan
 3. Commit and push to the main branch on GitHub.